katerysh/univerating/README.md

 # Univerating
 # Description
-This tool is designed to rank universities.
+This tool consists of two parts.
+1. PageRank is the ranking using the algorithm of the reference ranking PageRank.
 As parameters for ranking, is used data by the respective pages of the universities from Wikipedia.
+2. ErrDistance is designed to compare the two ratings.
+It calculates the error distances between the two lists.

 ## License ##